Content warning for miscarriage

 Prince Albert was worried that they would not be able to marry as he didn’t have a secure rank, but before her death, Isabel had written Maria Christina advice on how to proceed in court.
 Through this, she was able to convince her mother to her side and became the only one of her sisters to marry for love.

 Maria and Prince Albert had a happy, loving marriage.
 When Maria's difficult pregnancy ended in the loss of her child, the couple agreed to adopt their youngest nephew.
-Maria lived to be fifty-six before getting sick and dying in 1798.
+Maria lived to be fifty-six before becoming sick and dying in 1798.
 After her death, Prince Albert shared Isabel's letters to Maria, though Maria's letters were destroyed.

 [Disclaimer: some of the sources may contain triggering material]